adriancalicdan2/cdpv/README.md

 3. Click on specific sections such as Announcements, Courses, Admissions, or Calendar to access relevant information.
 4. Contact the school administration or faculty using the provided contact information.

-## Contributing

-We welcome contributions to improve the Colegio de Porta Vaga website!
-If you find any issues or have suggestions for enhancements, please open an issue or submit a pull request on our GitHub repository.

-Please review our [contributing guidelines](CONTRIBUTING.md) before making any contributions.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the code according to the terms specified in the license.

 ## Contact

 If you have any questions or feedback regarding the Colegio de Porta Vaga website, feel free to contact us: